armgong/rjulia/README.md

 RJula provides an interface between R and Julia.
 It allows a user to run a script in Julia from R, and maps objects between the two languages.

-It currently supports use on Linux and Windows from the console.
+It currently supports use on Linux and Windows from the console,but build on Windows only for advance users.

 Install
 -------------